luxonis/depthai-python/docs/source/components/nodes/color_camera.rst

     │ ISP ├────────────────►│  video  ├───────────────►│ preview  │
     └─────┘  max 3840x2160  └─────────┘  and cropping  └──────────┘

-If resolution was set to 12MP, and we were to use ``video``, we'd get a 4K frame (3840x2160) cropped from the center of the 12MP frame.
+If the resolution is set to 12MP and video mode is used, a 4K frame (3840x2160) will be cropped from the center of the 12MP frame.

 Full FOV
 ########

-Some sensors (let's take IXM378 for an example) will, by default, have 1080P resolution set, which is a crop from the full sensor resolution.
-You can print sensor features to see how FOV is affected by the selected sensor resolution:
+Some sensors, such as the IXM378, default to a 1080P resolution, which is a crop from the full sensor resolution.
+You can print sensor features to see how the field of view (FOV) is affected by the selected sensor resolution:

 .. code-block:: python